kailash-manasarovar/statement/docs/timeline/2022/september.md

 - I have been designated a trumpet student: Pablo Sesé Savall, a 14 year old boy.
 - There is no teacher assigned to this class in September.

-## Dominic's little group
+## Domingo's little group

-- Occasionally, I see Dominic around.
+- Occasionally, I see Domingo around.
 - He's always with his little group of youngsters, Elvira and Lucía, and Samuel, a man in his 20s.
 - It's cliquey and extremely weird.
-I'm concerned for the safety of Dominic's female students.
+I'm concerned for the safety of Domingo's female students.